post-hero-img

 Autocompletion helps make searching more comfortable by eliminating the need to enter complete search queries.
 Typing on a keyboard can be a tedious activity, especially for the elderly.
 Clicking navigation items with the mouse is often way easier.
 What’s more, typing on mobile devices can be even more tricky – even for younger generations – and poses a significant hurdle for some users.

-Autocomplete is a perfect way to give these users a hand and make searching less of a hassle.
-Finally, all of your users can benefit from autocomplete by spending less time typing and getting closer to their desired outcome, faster.
+Autocomplete is a perfect way to help these users and make searching less of a hassle.
+Finally, all of your users can benefit from autocomplete by spending less time typing and getting closer to their desired outcome faster.

 Offer personalized search suggestions